First Step: Free Application for Federal Student Aid

-The Cal Grant eligibility requires submission of the FAFSA (or CA Dream Act Application) and the GPA Verification Form.
+The Cal Grant eligibility requires submission of the FAFSA (or CA Dream Act Application(link is external)) and the GPA Verification Form.
 The form can be downloaded from the California Student Aid Commission (CSAC) website.
 If you have completed:

 - 0-15 transferable units at IVC: you must submit your high school GPA.

 - 16 transferable units at IVC: your college GPA will automatically be sent.
 You do not have to complete a GPA Verification Form.